 Some of the many benefits of employee ownership have been sales and profit performance improvement, as well as boosts in loyalty and productivity.
 Following the sale to the employees, the Davey company enjoyed huge growth in sales, revenue and market share.

 Today, Davey Tree is Ohio’s largest employee-owned company and the fifteenth-largest in the nation.
-Adapted from a speech to the Ohio Center for Employee Ownership in 2014, The Davey Tree Expert Company Chairman and CEO Karl Warnke talks about the five hallmarks of a successful ESOP strategy.
+Adapted from a speech to the Ohio Center for Employee Ownership in 2014, The Davey Tree Expert Company Chairman, Karl Warnke, talks about the five hallmarks of a successful ESOP strategy.

 Davey launches the Davey Resource Group (DRG), its natural resource and utility consulting division, to extend the benefits of its research and innovation to outside organizations.